iamcharankumar/iamcharankumar/README.md

 # 💫 About Me:
-Hi 👋, I'm Charankumar H, working as a Senior SDET in Gojek
+Hi 👋, I'm Charankumar H, working as a Lead SDET in Gojek

 ## 🌐 Socials: